fleverest/PrefLib-Data/README.rst

 ============

-This repository contains the data that is available at `PrefLib.org <https://preflib.org/>`_, together with some scripts we are using to maintain the website.
+This repository contains the data that is available at `PrefLib.org <https://preflib.org/>`_, together with some scripts we are using to maintain the data.

 The most important folder is :code:`datasets` that contains all the datasets.
 A dataset is represented as a directory named :code:`num - abb` where :code:`num` is the series number of the dataset, and :code:`abb` its abbreviation.
 Inside a datasets, you will find all the data files and the :code:`info.txt` file.
 This folder can be zipped and directly imported in PrefLib.
 See the `PrefLib-Django <https://github.com/PrefLib/PrefLib-Django>`_ repository for more details about that.

+The format for the files changed in September 2022.
+Since this can cause problems for application developed prior to that date, we still provide the old files in the folder :code:`datasets_old_format`.

 Note that we use git lfs for the large data file (.dat extension).
 Check the `git lfs documentation
 <https://git-lfs.github.com>`_ for more details.